KonghaYao/pure-graph/README.md

 └── tsconfig.json                 # TypeScript configuration
 ```

-To integrate Pure Graph into a Next.js project, follow these steps:
+To integrate Open LangGraph Server into a Next.js project, follow these steps:

 1. **Create a Route Handler**